-The population was estimated to 398,050 in 2018, with a growth rate of 2,6 % per annum.
-The ethnic composition is as follows: 48.7 % mestizo, 24.9% creole, 10.6% Maya, 6.1% Garifuna, and 9.7 % other.
+The population was estimated to 408,487 in 2019, with a growth rate of 1.8 % per annum.
+The ethnic composition is as follows: 52.9% mestizo, 25.9% creole, 11.3% Maya, 6.1% Garifuna, and 3.8% others.
 Due to racial harmony and religious tolerance, the different racial elements in Belize have been mixed and combined with success, and Belize has gained a worldwide reputation for its friendly people.
-English is the official language although Spanish, Creole, Garifuna and Mayan are widely spoken throughout the country.
+English is the official language, although Spanish, Creole, Garifuna and Mayan are widely spoken throughout the country.
 The dominant religion is Christianity - both Catholics and Protestants.
 Small groups practice Islam, Hinduism and the Baha'i.